edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 1. Search for a user by user ID.

-2. Search the user by email and by identity provider.
+2. Search for a user by email and by identity provider.

 3. Update the identity token if the user from the 1st query exists.